About this listing

 Includes a full kitchen, bath w/ a cozy claw foot tub and shower, a big dining table + a sunlit bistro area, living room, and lots of sleep options for up to 4 guests with a comfy queen bed, two REI airbeds, and two sofas.
 There's a 40" flatscreen with HBO & Showtime, lots of books on Seattle & the Great Northwest, boardgames, and all the little extras that will make you feel right at home.

 This is not an apartment or condo building with people coming and going all day.
 Your space is completely separate and private from the main house upstairs.

 If you're new to the area and want some highlights, I'll blabber on incessantly about my neighborhood, and even give you a quick 10 minute walking tour of all the great places to dine and shop.
 Or if you're exhausted and want to cozy in right away, tuck yourself in like a potato bug... the place is super comfy and quiet, with awesome heated fir floors on chilly days, and cool like a cucumber on Seattle's sweltering days (yes we have those).

-The house is on a serene, tree-lined street full of turn-of-the-century homes.
-This is truly the perfect walking, shopping, and dining neighborhood!
+The house itself is on a serene, tree-lined street full of turn-of-the-century homes... this is truly the perfect walking, shopping, and dining neighborhood!

-If you have a car, I will issue you a permit for unlimited, free parking in the neighborhood.
+If you have a vehicle, I will issue you a permit for unlimited, free parking in the neighborhood.

-Bus stops are just 1 block away, and most of the popular attractions are only a 10 or 15 minute trip to downtown, Pike Place Market, Seattle Art Museum, and The Convention Center, and the University of Washington.
+Buses: Bus stops are just 1 block away, and most of the popular attractions are only a 10 or 15 minute trip.
+The #43 or #10 to downtown, Pike Place Market, Seattle Art Museum, and The Convention Center, and the University of Washington.